 Irish Hill Road to Route 13 Section Summary

-Northern Most section of the Onondaga Branch of the Finger Lakes Trail
+The northern section of the Onondaga Branch of the Finger Lakes Trail

-Over all this section was nice to hike.
-There was plenty to look at and the terrain and vegetation changed frequently along the trail.
+Overall this section was nice to hike.
+There was plenty to look at, and the terrain and vegetation frequently changed along the trail.

-The 1.5 mile road hike (3 miles total since we had to hike the trail back to the car) isn't much fun, especially with a puppy.
+The 1.5-mile road hike (3 miles total since we had to hike the trail back to the car) isn’t much fun, especially with a puppy.

-According to my GPS we walked 10.3 miles with a total ascent of 1,713 feet.
+According to my GPS, we walked 10.3 miles with a total ascent of 1,713 feet.

-That makes the section between the NCT at Irish Hill Road and the Onondaga Trail crossing at Route 13 a bit over 5-miles.
+That makes the section between the NCT at Irish Hill Road and the Onondaga Trail crossing at Route 13 a bit over 5 miles.

 MVFTW Trail Section Rating